 South Iwan and Courtyard surrounded by four Iwans

 Persia made a peculiar type in adding new elements there, the dome and Iwan.
 On the one hand it erected a symbolic dome at the center of the worship hall, on the other hand it set an Iwan on the center of each side of a courtyard, establishing the eFour-Iwan typef mosque.

-Although the classic mosque-type was the Arabian type, originated from Muhammadfs house in Madina, three modern Islamic empires that divided the Islamic world into three (the Ottoman Empire in Turkey, the Mughal Empire in India, and the Safavid Empire in Iran) developed respectively the original, plastic mosque style, letting four types vie with each other consequently.
+Although the classic mosque-type was the Arabic type, originated from Muhammadfs house in Madina, three modern Islamic empires that divided the Islamic world into three (the Ottoman Empire in Turkey, the Mughal Empire in India, and the Safavid Empire in Iran) developed respectively the original, plastic mosque style, letting four types vie with each other consequently.

-They are the eArabian typef of a horizontal hypostyle hall with a flat roof, the eTurkish-typef making a great dome cover an astylar worship hall, the eIndian-typef making a worship hall as if to be an independent building, and the ePersian-typef making four Iwans confront each other across a courtyard, each of the above can be said to have reflected each climatic condition and character of the nation.
+They are the eArabic typef of a horizontal hypostyle hall with a flat roof, the eTurkish-typef making a great dome cover an astylar worship hall, the eIndian-typef making a worship hall as if to be an independent building, and the ePersian-typef making four Iwans confront each other across a courtyard, each of the above can be said to have reflected each climatic condition and character of the nation.

 Domical Roof and Ceiling of Worship Hall

 The courtyard of the Royal Mosque thoroughly based on geometry is also a metaphor of the celestial eParadisef described repeatedly in the gKurfan.h It has a water basin in the center and the eHaft Rangif tiles, glazed in branch and foliage patterns, which cover the whole surface of the surrounding brick buildings, that symbolize the fountainhead and plants in the Paradise.